ragul023/gitmonitor/backend/ReadMe.md

 ## GitHub Webhook

-GitHub sends webhook events to the configured endpoint using an HTTP POST request.
+GitHub sends the webhook to our backend using a POST request.

 The Express application receives the request through the webhook route.

-The event type is available through the request header:
+We can get the event type from the request header:

 ```javascript
 req.headers["x-github-event"]
 ```

-The webhook payload is available through:
+We can get the webhook body using:

 ```javascript
 req.body